 My purpose for this play style: well, I get a great kick out of being told by such games about what sort of person I am.
 Visual novel games always have multiple endings, you see, endings which differ radically in tone and mood.
 By journeying through the story as closely as I would do so in real life, I get a glimpse at how I would fare in similar situations in real life.
 Think of it as an … internal discovery.
 A personality quiz.
 An enjoyable visit to a shrink.
 That sort of thing.

 Guess what?
-I finished the game with the boring ending.
+I completed my first run with the boring ending.

-Not the worst ending.
+Not the worst ending, mind you.
 Just the most boring one.
-The anti-climatic one that quite unapologetically tells me I make the dullest choices.
+The anti-climactic one that quite unapologetically tells me I made the dullest choices.